I can't play Spotify in my car

 For steps to play Spotify in your car, check out Spotify in the car.

-If you need help, pick your connection type below for troubleshooting tips.
+If you need help, pick an option below:

 Note: Some cars require Spotify Premium.

-If the Spotify app on your car’s media system isn’t working, make sure:
+If the Spotify app on your car’s media system isn’t working, try these steps: